I crammed as much as I could into this Athens Mini Guide, and I’ve probably only scratched the surface.

 You’ll have to fly into Athens, so you should give yourself a few days to explore the ancient city that is rich in history and culture.

 Definitely do some shopping in Plaka, the town center right below the Acropolis.
 Grab a Café Freddo (iced coffee) from one of the local coffee shops and wander the streets.
 We aimlessly roamed the alleys and roads like a maze, having no agenda or schedule to follow.
-If you get a little lost you just might stumble upon a great hole-in-the-wall shop.
+If you get a little lost, who cares!

 Visit the historical Acropolis of Athens, with ancient buildings, landmarks and beautiful photo ops.
 You can snag a cheap tour guide through TripAdvisor, or climb to the top on your own.
 Either way, once at the top you’ll get gorgeous views of the city that will take your breath away.